brechin/FileTeaSend/README.md

 ## Run

-Simply run `filetea` command with file that you want to share.
+Simply run `filetea` command with `-h` or `--help` to read the help of command.
+It's self explanatory.

-If you want to reduce verbose output, edit `fileteasend/app.py` and change the line 12 `logging.basicConfig(level=logging.DEBUG)` to `logging.basicConfig(level=logging.INFO)` and rerun the setup install.
-Set to `logging.basicConfig(level=logging.ERROR)` for no log output.
+## Options and arguments

+You can specify FileTea server with `FILETEAURL` environment variable or with `-l` or `--url` arguments.

+The `-v` argument enable the verbose mode, you can repeat it to get more verbose output.